microsoft/live-share/docs/quickstart/share.md

 ### 6. Send someone the invite link

-Send the link over e-mail, Slack, Skype, etc. and when opened in a browser will allow them to join a collaboration session that shares contents of the folder, project, or solution you opened.
-However, given the level of access Live Share sessions can provide to guests, **be sure you only share with people you trust** and think through the implications of what you are sharing.
+Send the link over e-mail, Slack, Skype, etc. to those you want to invite.
+Opening the link in a browser will allow them to join the collaboration session that is sharing the contents of the folder, project, or solution you opened.
+Note that, given the level of access Live Share sessions can provide to guests, **you should only share with people you trust** and think through the implications of what you are sharing.

 > **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

-If they've got more questions, the "[Quickstart: Join your first session](join.md)" article provides some more information on getting up and running as a guest.
+If the guest you invited as questions, the "[Quickstart: Join your first session](join.md)" article provides some more information on getting up and running as a guest.

 ### 7. [Optional] Approve the guest